What is in this leaflet

 Do not take Celapram if you have a condition called 'congenital long QT syndrome.
 At high doses, Celapram can cause changes in the way that your heart beats.

 See your doctor immediately if you experience an irregular heartbeat, shortness of breath, dizziness or fainting while taking Celapram.

-Do not take Celapram if you are taking another medicine for depression known as a monoamine oxidase inhibitor (MAOI) or when you have been taking a MAOI within the last 14 days.
+Do not take Celapram when you are taking a MAOI or when you have been taking a MAOI within the last 14 days.